NEW YORK–MONTRÉAL–NEW YORK 1200K

 Due to lodging constraints, this day is much shorter than the first day of the average 1200 km brevet.
 (On the positive side, this allows a later start, 6 a.m. instead of the usual 4 a.m.)
 You head northeast through the suburbs towards the Hudson River, which you’ll first encounter in Haverstraw.
 You’ll be riding parallel to the river, if not in sight of it, for most of the day.
 After crossing to the east side of the river over the Bear Mountain Bridge, you’ll spend most of the day on this side, going north through the Hudson Valley and the Capital District.
 182 miles after your first glimpse of the Hudson, you’ll take leave of it in Glens Falls and finish at a motel near Lake George, at the southeast base of the Adirondack Mountains.
 There are no long climbs today, but the terrain is rolling and there are very few flat stretches.

 The day starts with a climb from Lake George into the Adirondack Mountains, and there is another big climb in the Adirondacks at mile 58, where you’ll reach the highest elevation of the ride, at 1671 feet above sea level.
 But after mile 100, the route leaves the mountains and the terrain becomes rather flat, and then very flat after reaching Lake Champlain at mile 134.
-Crossing the border north of Rouses Point, you’ll feel immediately that you’re in another country, with road signs now in French.
-The route continues north along the west side of the Richelieu River to Saint-Jean-sur-Richelieu, where it crosses the river and heads down the east side.
-You cross the border into Vermont and then ride along Lake Champlain through Alburg, North Hero, and Grand Isle (which were also on the BMB route).
-The terrain becomes rolling for the last 10 miles to the sleep stop in Colchester.
+You cross into Vermont and then ride along Lake Champlain through Alburg, North Hero, and Grand Isle (which were also on the BMB route).
+The terrain becomes rolling for the last 10 miles to the sleep stop south of Burlington.
 Although there are more miles today than on the other three days, there is considerably less climbing per mile.
-On the other hand, the flat roads through Quebec farmland and along Lake Champlain are quite open to the winds, and headwinds can be a challenge.

-After passing to the east of Burlington, you’ll ride south along the western edge of the Green Mountains, passing through charming towns and villages on the way, with many spectacular scenic views.
-One of the controls is a general store that is over 200 years old.
-At mile 120 of the day, there’s a 4-mile climb on a smooth dirt road from East Arlington to the day’s highest elevation (1476 feet), and then a paved 6-mile descent into Bennington.
-You’ll cross into Massachusetts, and pass to the west of Mt.
-Greylock and then through Williamstown on the way to the motel in Pittsfield.
+Leaving the Burlington area, you’ll ride south along the western edge of the Green Mountains, passing through charming towns and villages on the way, with many spectacular scenic views.
+Although all the controls are at convenience stores today, to accommodate the wide range of hours riders pass through, you’ll also have opportunities to stop at more interesting places to eat, e.g., Dorset Union Store (which opened in 1816) at about mile 100 of the day.
+At mile 116 of the day, there’s a 4-mile climb on a smooth dirt road from East Arlington to the day’s highest elevation (1476 feet), and then a paved 6-mile descent into Bennington.
+You’ll cross into Massachusetts and pass to the west of Mt.
+Greylock on the way to the motel in Williamstown.
 This day is the hilliest, in terms of elevation gain per mile.
 The terrain is mostly rolling, with several longer climbs.

-You’ll ride southwest from Pittsfield through the Berkshire Hills, passing through the towns of West Stockbridge and Great Barrington.
-Then you continue south through the Taconic Mountains into Connecticut and back into New York State.
+You’ll ride southwest from Williamstown into New York State with great views of the Berkshire Mountains to the east, returning to Massachusetts after bypassing the busier areas of Pittsfield and Great Barrington.
+Then you’ll continue south through the Taconic Mountains into Connecticut and back into New York State.
 There’s a climb up to Fahnestock State Park, then a long descent to the Hudson River in Cold Spring.
 From there, you’ll retrace the route from the first day back to Haverstraw, and finally you’ll ride along the lakes of suburban New York and New Jersey to the finish.
-Most of the terrain today is gently rolling, punctuated by steep rollers and a few longer climbs.
+Most of the terrain today is gently rolling, punctuated by some steep rollers and a few longer climbs.